DAY 9 – Sunday, September 24th

 Another day at sea comes to an end, slowly drifting asleep starring out the hatch, seeing the mast-top light being played upon by those birds.
 Kids of the sea, just playing around with their imagination and whatever objects get thrown their way.
 Those kids!

 Never count with the chicks before eggs hatch.
-My e-coli nemesis is throwing a hell-bender party in the bladder, and I was not invited.
-Likely I would end up being a party pooper, after all.
+The E.Coli. nemesis is throwing a hell-bender party in my bladder, and I was not invited.

 A calm and overcast day in its entirety, full mainsail with one mild tack to the south to maintain westward heading.
 The tacks are still necessary from time to time, to reach the desired latitude of 1 degree north.
 In some tranquility, I delved into the study of “time” through my philosophical library.
 Time seems irrelevant out here but any sort of premise renders the counting of progress.
 Augustine and Pascal keep me twirling the long protruding beard, at this stage encrusted in sea salt.